salto-io/salto/packages/salesforce-adapter/cpq-sbaa-config-doc.md

-# Managing CPQ with Salto
+# Managing CPQ and Advanced Approvals with Salto
-Salesforce CPQ configration includes both metadata items (e.g. Custom Objects, Apex classes, Triggers, ...) as well as data records of various object types (e.g. Product2, PriceAction__c, PriceCondition__c, ...)
+Salesforce CPQ and Advanced Approvals configuration includes both metadata items (e.g. Custom Objects, Apex classes, Triggers, ...) as well as data records of various object types (e.g. Product2, PriceAction__c, PriceCondition__c, ...)
-Salto users are able to manage their CPQ metadata as well as relevant data records from a single place - the Salto workspace.
+Salto users are able to manage their CPQ and Advanced Approvals metadata as well as relevant data records from a single place - the Salto workspace.

 ## Configuring Salto for CPQ
 By default, Salto's salesforce configuration includes only metadata items that belong to the default package and does not include any data records.
-Users that would like to manage their CPQ configuration using Salto needs to:
+Users that would like to manage their CPQ and Advanced Approvals configuration using Salto needs to:
-1. Configure Salto to manage metadata items that belong to the `SBQQ` salesforce package
+1. Configure Salto to manage metadata items that belong to the `SBQQ` & `sbaa` salesforce packages
 2. Configure Salto to manage relevant CPQ related data records

 This can be achieved by editing the `/salto.config/adapters/salesforce.nacl` file within the salto workspace.

-### Adding the `SBQQ` package to the Salto Workspace
+### Adding the `SBQQ` and `sbaa` package to the Salto Workspace
 Paste the following configuration snippet under the include fetch metadata section in `/salto.config/adapters/salesforce.nacl` (see full example below)
 ```
 {
     metadataType = ".*"
     namespace = "SBQQ"
+    name = ".*"
+}
+{
+    metadataType = ".*"
+    namespace = "sbaa"
     name = ".*"
 }
 ```